 Ursula lived and worked on the family dairy farm started by her grandparents, who fled Eastern Europe and the Bolsheviks for a better life in the U.S. After losing her father as a young girl, Ursula overcame poverty and went on to college.

 Armed with a degree in physics and an advanced degree in mathematics, Ursula entered the job market when mini-computers were “the new thing.”
 She designed and delivered solutions that address major business problems in the areas of messaging and security.
 While all this was going on, Ursula and her husband, Steve, had a beautiful daughter who is now attending college on the west coast.

 After decades working in the high tech field, Ursula got out of the biz and decided to take up writing fiction, as it was something she could do regardless of where she and her husband lived.
-She took a number of adult education courses before getting a few stories published in online fiction magazines.
+She took a number of courses before getting a few stories published in online fiction magazines.
 Through writer’s workshops hosted at local public libraries, she found the many friends who continue to help and inspire her.

 Fun Facts about Ursula:

 In high school, Ursula thought it wasn’t fair that the girls didn’t have a track team, so she lobbied to join the boy’s team.
 While she never ran a 5-minute mile, she finished every race, and earned a varsity letter.

 An enthusiastic traveler, Ursula has been all over the world, and in retirement, continues to travel with her husband, Steve.